 When a serial interface of the device is connected to a SCADA, the data connection must be checked.
 A visual check of the transmit channel and the receive channel is important.
-For an optical fiber interface, each connection is dedicated to one transmission direction.
+Each connection is dedicated to one transmission direction.
 The data output of one device must be connected to the data input of the other device, and vice versa.

-The data cable connections must conform to DIN 66020 and ISO 2110 (see also Table 8-10):
+The data cable connections must conform to DIN 66020 and ISO 2110 (see also Table 8-7):